veaba/tensorflow-docs/docs/tf.estimator/regressor_parse_example_spec.md

 estimator.train(input_fn=input_fn_train)
 ```
 #### Args:
-- feature_columns: An iterable containing all feature columns.
-All items should be instances of classes derived from _FeatureColumn.
+- `feature_columns`: An iterable containing all feature columns.
+All items should be instances of classes derived from `_FeatureColumn`.
-- label_key: A string identifying the label.
+- `label_key`: A string identifying the label.
 It means tf.Example stores labels with this key.
-- label_dtype: A tf.dtype identifies the type of labels.
-By default it is tf.float32.
+- `label_dtype`: A `tf.dtype` identifies the type of labels.
+By default it is `tf.float32`.
-- label_default: used as label if label_key does not exist in given tf.Example.
-By default default_value is none, which means tf.parse_example will error out if there is any missing label.
+- `label_default`: used as label if label_key does not exist in given tf.Example.
+By default default_value is none, which means `tf.parse_example` will error out if there is any missing label.
-- label_dimension: Number of regression targets per example.
-This is the size of the last dimension of the labels and logits Tensor objects (typically, these have shape [batch_size, label_dimension]).
+- `label_dimension`: Number of regression targets per example.
+This is the size of the last dimension of the labels and logits `Tensor` objects (typically, these have shape `[batch_size, label_dimension]`).
-- weight_column: A string or a NumericColumn created by tf.feature_column.numeric_column defining feature column representing weights.
+- `weight_column`: A string or a `NumericColumn` created by `tf.feature_column.numeric_column` defining feature column representing weights.
 It is used to down weight or boost examples during training.
 It will be multiplied by the loss of the example.
-If it is a string, it is used as a key to fetch weight tensor from the features.
-If it is a NumericColumn, raw tensor is fetched by key weight_column.key, then weight_column.normalizer_fn is applied on it to get weight tensor.
+If it is a string, it is used as a key to fetch weight tensor from the `features`.
+If it is a `NumericColumn`, raw tensor is fetched by key `weight_column`.key, then `weight_column`.normalizer_fn is applied on it to get weight tensor.
 #### Returns:
-A dict mapping each feature key to a FixedLenFeature or VarLenFeature value.
+A dict mapping each feature key to a `FixedLenFeature` or `VarLenFeature` value.
 #### Raises:
-- ValueError: If label is used in feature_columns.
+- `ValueError`: If label is used in `feature_columns`.
-- ValueError: If weight_column is used in feature_columns.
+- `ValueError`: If weight_column is used in `feature_columns`.
-- ValueError: If any of the given feature_columns is not a _FeatureColumn instance.
+- `ValueError`: If any of the given `feature_columns` is not a `_FeatureColumn` instance.
-- ValueError: If weight_column is not a NumericColumn instance.
+- `ValueError`: If `weight_column` is not a `NumericColumn` instance.
-- ValueError: if label_key is None.
+- `ValueError`: if label_key is None.